Mindbowser/co-pilot/docs/docs/customize/settings.md

 # The User Settings Page

-The **User Settings page** can be accessed by clicking the gear icon in the header of the Continue sidebar.
+The **User Settings page** can be accessed by clicking the gear icon in the header of the Epico Pilot sidebar.

 ![slash-commands](/img/header-buttons.png)